nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       important and  need to last till the permanent are ready to erupt.

-      Pediatric dentistry is a specialized branch that focuses on the dental needs of children, from infancy through adolescence.
+      Kids dentistry focuses on the dental needs of children, from infancy through adolescence.

       At our Sparkle Dental Clinic, we understand the unique requirements of our young patients, offering a warm and welcoming environment that aims to create a positive and nurturing dental experience for children of all ages.

-      Indications for Pediatric Dentistry:
+      Indications for Pediatric Dentistry/dentistry for children:

       1. Early childhood dental caries and preventive care